 Installation#

-There are three options for installing msprime:
+There are two main options for installing msprime:

 1. Via Conda: the recommended options for most users